-Horse racing is an activity people have been betting on for centuries and it’s quite popular today, which is why there are all sorts of Stan James sports bonus offers for punters to make money off.
+Horse racing is an activity people have been betting on for centuries and it’s quite popular today.
+We are all aware of that.
+However, not all people know how to bet.
 Here are the most common pitfalls you should avoid when betting on horse races.

 Thinking that the only thing that matters toward the outcome of a race is the speed of the horse is the worst mistake you can make.
 There are many different courses across the UK, such as: flat turf, national hunt and all weather racing.
 Some horses are better on a a flat track and perform bad if it has uphill or downhill parts.
 You should also know the differences in the direction of orbit: are they running to the left or to the right?